All Episodes

 I don't really know any of this.

-I ought not be talking about it.
+I ought not to be talking about it.

-I'm gonna take it all back.
+I'm going to take it all back.

 I don't even know.

-So now Obama says they think they ought to have women in there.
+So now, Obama says they think they ought to have women in there.

 What do you think is going to now happen?

-You don't you don't.
+You don't, you don't.

-I mean every day now Billy Payne can be asked, not from a media guy, but well a president says that you should, and they can force Billy Payne into responding to Obama now.
+I mean, every day now, Billy Payne can be asked, not from a media guy, but, well, a president says that you should, and they can force Billy Payne into responding to Obama now.

 That's what changes this.